 Venezuela | The standard VAT rate is 16% | 8% |

-Vietnam | The standard VAT rate is 10% | Reduced VAT rates are 8% and 5% |
+Vietnam | The standard VAT rate is 8% | Reduced VAT rate is 5% |

 Yes, EU VAT rates must adhere to the EU directives for example the Standard VAT rate cannot be less than 15% when in countries outside the EU we can often find rates below 15% like Bahrain where the VAT rate is at 5%.